July Fishing Update • Blue Claw Crabs • Offshore Report• "Take A Vet Fishing"....And So Much More

 Posted by Joe Wolf on

-Cole's Offshore Report: We went out to the "dip" fishing grounds and had lots of fish on the troll.
-Cole reported that the crew had 5 on at one time..... the fishing was amazing.
-Went with JJ, Nick, Dana, Kevin and Jesse.
-They were all yellowfin
+Offshore Report: Patchogue locals went out to the "dip" fishing grounds and had lots of fish on the troll.
+Locals reported that the crew had 5 on at one time..... the fishing was amazing.
+They were all yellowfin.
+Here's a TUNA TYPE (PDF) Chart.
+What to eat and what to not.

 For those offshore guys it's Shark and Tuna time.
-Don't forget a permit is required for Tuna and Shark fishing. https://hmspermits.noaa.gov/permitList
+Don't forget a permit is required for Tuna and Shark (ID CHART PDF) fishing. https://hmspermits.noaa.gov/permitList

 Click here for: Atlantic Bigeye, Albacore, Yellowfin and Skipjack Tuna Recreational Minimum Sizes